Khiem0203/Book-Recommendation-Web/back-end/README.md

 - Admin login '
 - View & delete users
 - Search & delete books in Milvus
+- Upload books on Milvus (you can create yourself a new collection there)
 - View OpenAI token usage (input/output by purpose)

 ### File Overview (Which mainly used for this project):